Which order do you wear engagement, wedding and eternity rings?

 So, which finger does the engagement ring go on?
 The engagement ring is generally worn on the same finger as the wedding ring (the ring finger), placed second on top of the wedding band.
-If you’re unsure which hand the engagement ring needs to go on, it’s usually the left hand along with the wedding band.
-However, in some cases, when the engagement ring and wedding band don’t match, a bride will wear her wedding ring on her left hand and her engagement ring on her right-hand ring finger.
+If you’re unsure which hand the engagement ring needs to go on, it’s usually the left hand along with the plain band wedding ring.
+However, in some cases, when the engagement ring and wedding band don’t match, for example, they have different metal colours or gemstones, like rings sapphire, a bride will wear her wedding ring on her left hand and her engagement ring on her right-hand ring finger.

 Love, unfortunately, had little to do with engagements during this time as they were usually more matters of business than emotions.
 As time passed, the Church made a ruling requiring a betrothal ring to be given, both to show the man’s commitment as well as his financial status and ability to care for a family.

 Eventually, the plain band was replaced by gemstone rings and sometimes bared more intricate details.
 The first diamond engagement ring was not given until 1477.
 Archduke Maximillian of Austria presented it to his fiance, Mary of Burgundy.
 Since that day, diamond rings have become the standard for engagement rings.